reactjs/react.dev/src/content/learn/add-react-to-an-existing-project.md

 ## Using React for a part of your existing page {/*using-react-for-a-part-of-your-existing-page*/}

-Let's say you have an existing page built with another technology (either a server one like Rails, or a client one like Backbone), and you want to render interactive React components somewhere on that page.
+Let's say you have an existing page built with another technology (either a server one like Rails, or a client one like Backbone), and you want to render interactive React Components somewhere on that page.
 That's a common way to integrate React--in fact, it's how most React usage looked at Meta for many years!

 You can do this in two steps: